skylightio/skylight-docs/app/views/skylight/docs/chapters/_20-skylight-guides.md

 You can drag the selected range, use the arrows buttons, or choose a predefined range of time.
 When you update this range, you’ll immediately see the current data in the rest of the page update accordingly.

-<%= render layout: 'note', locals: { type: 'pro_tip' } do %>
-  The URL updates in response to new time selections.
-Click the permalink icon to share the current time range with collaborators or even modify the range by modifying the URL!
-<% end %>
+#### Datepicker

+<%= image_tag 'skylight/docs/features/time-explorer-live-mode.png', alt: 'Screenshot of Time Explorer Datepicker' %>

+Click the calendar icon to open a 45-day datepicker, then click a date to view it.

 #### Live Mode

 Live Mode allows you to view live data (updated once per minute) for any current time frames by selecting a "Live Stats" option on the left-hand side of the Time Explorer:

 <%= image_tag 'skylight/docs/features/time-explorer-live-mode.png', alt: 'Screenshot of Time Explorer in Live Mode' %>

+<%= render layout: 'note', locals: { type: 'pro_tip' } do %>
+  To switch out of Live Mode, click the timestamp in parentheses.
+This will freeze the time explorer to the selected time range and update your URL to a shareable permalink.
+<% end %>

 ## Staying the Course